-The Truth About Anxiety During Anorexia Treatment
+The Truth About Anxiety During Weight Restoration and Anorexia Recovery

 In today's blog post, Dr. Anna Vinter discusses anxiety during anorexia treatment, particularly during weight restoration.
 Scroll down to read a patient's experience of anxiety during anorexia treatment and how she persisted to overcome her own personal battle during weight restoration.